ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 much trouble.
 Look not at tho copy which
 is in the hands of the composi-tor, for
 it is nqt meet in the sight of the
 printer.
-Neither peep ovtr the outsid
+Neither peep ovtr the outside
+while it is being struck off, nor look
+over the shoulders of the editor while
+ho is reading a proof.
+Prefer the town
+paper to any other-subscribo immediately
+ibr it, and pay in advance, that it be
+well with theo and &#x27;? thy little ones
 </td></tr></table>

 ---